kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 With that background out of the way, let’s dive into how we built CI/CD for ML by combining the Reconciler and GitOps patterns.

-There were three problems we needed to solve
+There were three problems we needed to solve:

 1. How do we compute the diff between the desired and actual state of the world?
 2. How do we affect the changes needed to make the actual state match the desired state?